BALAVIGNESHDOSTRIX/deep_multi_class_image_classifier/README.md

 # deep_multi_class_image_classifier
-Deep Multi class Image Class classifier using CNN
+Deep Multi class Image classifier using CNN

 # Motivation the project
 	- To classify the given geo-graphical areas using CNN